DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-A living trust for the homestead is an excellent way to achieve a variety of positive results independent of measures one may be taking to protect investment properties.
-Again, the emphasis here is on probate avoidance and not asset protection.
+A living trust that includes the homestead should be considered, along with a pour-over will, as part most middle class estate plans.
+Note that the emphasis here is on probate avoidance and not asset protection.
 Why?
-Because homesteads are already protected in Texas from forced sale to satisfy judgments (see Art.
-XVI, Sec.
-50 of the Texas Constitution and Texas Property Code Chapters 41 and 42).
-So it is useful to generally distinguish between homestead-exempt assets (protected by statute) and investment assets (which are unprotected).
+Because homesteads are already protected in Texas from forced sale to satisfy judgments.
+See Tex.
+Const. art.
+XVI, § 50; Tex.
+Prop.
+Code chs.
+41, 42.
+So it is useful to generally distinguish between homestead-exempt assets (protected) and cash or investment assets (unprotected).

-Should living trusts be used for the long-term holding of investment properties?
-No, because trusts have no liability barrier as do LLC´s.
-The LLC, in particular the Series LLC, is better suited to holding investments.
+Should living trusts be used for the long-term holding of rental properties and other investments?
+Probably not, because trusts have no liability barrier as do LLCs, and a liability barrier should be a priority for real estate investors—which makes an LLC the preferred choice.
+Also, an LLC, in particular the series LLC, is better suited to holding multiple investments.

 Creating the Trust

-The person creating the trust is called the "trustor" or "grantor."
-This is the person who establishes the trust and conveys property into it.
-A trustee (or co-trustees if husband and wife) is/are appointed to direct trust affairs on behalf of the beneficiaries (usually the trustor and spouse) and, upon the death of the last primary beneficiary, on behalf of one or more contingent beneficiaries (usually children).
+As with other trusts, a trustor establishes the trust and conveys property into it.
+A trustee (or co-trustees if husband and wife) is appointed to direct trust affairs on behalf of the beneficiaries (usually the children).
 Since title remains in the trust, and the trust does not die, the surviving beneficiaries "inherit" the trust property but without probate or other involvement by courts or lawyers.
-All that changes are the percentage beneficial interests in the trust.

-The trustor should reserve the right to revoke or amend the trust.
-The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife co-trustors, when the surviving spouse dies) at which time the trust becomes irrevocable and the beneficiaries automatically succeed to the entire beneficial interest.
-No deed or probate is required at that time.
-Even though Texas has an expedited probate process, the results may be a considerable saving of time, effort, attorney´s fees, and court costs.
+The trustor usually reserves the right to revoke or amend a living trust for the homestead, so this is considered a revocable living trust.
+The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, usually when the surviving spouse dies) at which time most living trusts become irrevocable.
+No deed or probate is required at the time of the trustor's death.
+Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, and attorney's fees.

-Trust property may include any type of property, whether personal or real, tangible or intangible.
-Additional property may be transferred into the trust at a later date, after the trust is established.
+Trust property may be of any type, whether personal or real, tangible or intangible, and wherever located.
+Additional property may be transferred into trust at a later date after the trust is established.

-The trust need not assume existing liabilities on trust property in order for the transfer to be effective.
-Property can be taken "subject to" existing indebtedness (i.e., without the trustee taking any liability for the debt), or such indebtedness can be "wrapped" (See our article Wraparound Transactions in Texas).
+The trust need not formally assume existing liabilities on trust property in order for the transfer to be effective.
+Property can be taken "subject to" existing indebtedness (i.e., without the trust or trustee taking any liability for the debt), or the debt can be assumed or wrapped.
+"Subject to" is more common in the trust context.

-Real property is conveyed into the trust by general or special warranty deed (see our article Deeds in Texasfor the distinction), which is recorded in the county clerk´s real property records.
+Real property is conveyed into trust by general or special warranty deed recorded in the county clerk's real property records.
 The deed should make certain specific recitals concerning the homestead nature of the property.
 Conveying the property by deed into the living trust is an essential part of the process since the trust agreement, by itself, does not transfer title.

-Note that transferring property into a revocable trust does not reduce a trustor's assets for Medicaid purposes.
+Transferring property into a revocable living trust does not reduce a trustor's assets for Medicaid purposes.
 Trust property is still counted by Medicaid as belonging to the trustor.